 At the time, 60 hectares of the proposed Pecanwood land was still underwater.
 A master development plan was developed by Nicklaus’s organisation in the USA which included the construction of the peninsulas which although the subject of some controversy over the years, successfully transformed the submerged land into 2,5km’s of viable water frontage.

 In late 1995, construction commenced on the golf course.
 Golf Data were awarded the contract to build the course utilising Jack Nicklaus’ design.
 Approximately 1, 5 million cubic metres of earth was excavated to shape the course.
-This surplus earth was used to construct the peninsulas.
+This surplus earth was used to construct the peninsula.

 Around this point, Alec says Maccon was beginning to run low on cash and that the bank was beginning to get twitchy.
 Clearly a financial partner was needed.
 However South African backers were unwilling to come to the party as they believed Pecanwood was doomed to flop.

-In hindsight this might have transpired had it not been for some quick manoeuvring.
-After unsuccessfully attracting a local partner, it came to Maccon’s attention that Tan Sri Lee Kim Yew, the owner of the Malaysian development company Country Heights was interested in investing in a South African construction project.
+It came to Maccon’s attention that Tan Sri Lee Kim Yew, the owner of the Malaysian development company Country Heights was interested in investing in a South African construction project.
 Country Heights had been involved with a number of notable projects including the development of The Mines Golf and Residential Estate in Kuala Lumpur.

 Alec discovered that Tan was travelling with the Prime Minister of Borneo and was staying at the Palace at the Lost City.
 He hastily checked into the hotel in the hope of bumping into Tan Sri and the minister, which he duly did.
 Over dinner he managed to persuade the pair to view the Pecanwood site.